46,764Predictions today

 The 7th lord’s strength and placement in the birth chart is critical.
 If the 7th lord is in a Kendra (angular house) or Trikona (trinal house), and occupies its own, exalted, or friendly sign, it favours marriage, particularly during its planetary period (Dasha).
 Conversely, if it is debilitated, combust, or placed in inauspicious houses (6th, 8th, 12th), marriage may be delayed or troubled.

-Venus as the Significator of Marriage
+Jupiter and Venus as Significators of Marriage

 Planetary Periods: Dashas and Antardashas